Animation: Fair

 Summary: >

 Light Yagami is a high school student who is almost too perfect.
 Popular among classmates, adored by his family, and on top of this he's academically the top student in Japan.
-Due to boredom, a god of death drops his notebook into the human world to have some fun.
-Any name written in the notebook, called a death note; will cause the person to die.
-Light picks up the notebook but he decides on a curious course of action.
-He will write the names of criminals in the note and become a new god of justice to the world.
-His actions earn him the name Kira (Japanese approximation of the word "killer"), and he quickly becomes notorious among the people of the world.
-It's not obvious who Kira is, so a task force is formed to find Kira and stop him.
-At the lead is the investigator mastermind known simply as "L".
-Things turn to a battle of wits, but will Light find L's true name and kill him first, or will L be able to prove that Light is Kira?
+A bored god of death drops a notebook into the human world for fun.
+Any name written in the notebook, called a death note; will lead to the death of that person.
+Light finds the notebook but decides on a curious course of action.
+He writes names of criminals in the note to become a god of justice in the world.
+The nickname Kira (Japanese approximation of "killer") is assigned to this vigilante, and speculation grows as to who this is and why they're killing people.
+A task force is formed to find and stop Kira, lead by an investigator mastermind known simply as "L".
+A battle of wits ensues.
+Will Light learn L's name before L learns his identity?

 Thoughts: >

-It's been a while since I got into a show good enough that I prayed wouldn't screw everything up and just maintain the level of greatness.
-Could it pull it off for 37 episodes though?
-The answer is, yes and no. Death Note is a series that starts out incredible, moves towards being only amazing by the middle, and only pretty good by the end.
-While I had heard that the series goes down hill as it progresses, I didn't find that to be exactly true.
-Indeed it starts out awesome, but as things shift around in the story it ends up moving back and forth between decent and very good.
-They key thing remember is that a suspense thriller is extremely hard to keep engaging over long periods of time.
-Even movies often struggle with this for a mere 2 hours, never mind nearly 40 episodes.
-This double edged sword makes it engrossing, but very difficult to sustain.
-By shuffling the cards in order to keep things fresh, parts of the story languish, and different players are removed and added but not in ways that feel like they improved things.
-As I said though, it's daring and I think it's acceptable to forgive a title that isn't perfect due to the fact that it had the guts to try this approach in the first place.
+It's been a while since I got into an anime so good I prayed wouldn't screw everything up, and just maintain a level of greatness.
+Could it pull it off for 37 episodes?
+Yes and no. Death Note starts incredible, is amazing in the middle, and only pretty good by the end.
+I heard the series goes down hill as it progresses, but I didn't find that to be exactly true.
+It's extremely difficult to keep a suspense thriller engaging, especially over long periods of time.
+Movies struggle with this for a mere 2 hours, never mind nearly 40 episodes.
+This intensity makes Death Note engrossing, but difficult to sustain.
+By shuffling the cards to keep things fresh, parts of the story languish, with different players removed and added, but not always improving things.
+For a show daring enough to attempt this kind of concept, I think it's forgivable.

-The other characters don't even fair as well as those two, although I found Misa more likable then expected.
-She is introduced into the series in a way where she practically throws herself at Light and I couldn't help thinking "Please not a character like this.."
-Lets face it, she's as hot as tabasco on fire grafted right on to your eyballs, but also just as irritating.
-Then it occurred to me one way to take this to the next level would be to give to insert the crazy girlfriend.
-Misa is like an obsessive fan who throws Light's plans into chaos with her odd demands, but presents opportunities with her abilities.
-Light can't get rid of her and is forced to deal with an ever more complex web of problems.
-Unfortunately she still ended up being plot fodder, much like nearly everyone else.
+Misa is introduced by practically throwing herself at Light, and I thought "Please not a character like this.."
+She's as hot as Tabasco on fire grafted right on to your eyeballs, but also just as irritating.
+Then it occurred to me this show could be taken to the next level by inserting a crazy girlfriend.
+Misa is an obsessive fan who throws Light's plans into chaos with her odd demands, but presents opportunities with her abilities.
+Light can't rid himself of her and would be forced to deal with an ever more complex web of problems.
+Unfortunately she still ends up plot fodder, like nearly everyone else.

 Quote: >